CloudBotIRC/CloudBot/README.md

-# CloudBot Refresh
+# CloudBot

-## About

-CloudBotRefresh is the newest generation of CloudBot, the python IRC bot originally based on [Skybot](http://git.io/skybot).

-## Installing CloudBot
+## Installing

-To install CloudBotRefresh on *Unix, see [docs/installing-unix.md](https://github.com/CloudBotIRC/CloudBotRefresh/blob/python3.4/docs/installing-unix.md)
+To install on *Unix, see [docs/installing-unix.md](https://github.com/CloudBotIRC/CloudBotRefresh/blob/python3.4/docs/installing-unix.md)

-To install CloudBotRefresh on Windows, see [docs/installing-windows.md](https://github.com/CloudBotIRC/CloudBotRefresh/blob/python3.4/docs/installing-windows.md)
+To install on Windows, see [docs/installing-windows.md](https://github.com/CloudBotIRC/CloudBotRefresh/blob/python3.4/docs/installing-windows.md)

-If you're going to be actively developing on CloudBotRefresh, and submitting PRs back, we recommend running CloudBotRefresh inside Vagrant.
+If you're going to be actively developing CloudBot, and submitting PRs back, we recommend running inside Vagrant.
 This allows everyone to have an identical development environment.

-To install CloudBotRefresh in Vagrant (both *Unix and Windows), see [docs/installing-vagrant.md](https://github.com/CloudBotIRC/CloudBotRefresh/blob/python3.4/docs/installing-vagrant.md)
+To install in Vagrant (both *Unix and Windows), see [docs/installing-vagrant.md](https://github.com/CloudBotIRC/CloudBotRefresh/blob/python3.4/docs/installing-vagrant.md)

 ### Running CloudBot

-Before you run the bot, rename `config.default` to `config.json` and edit it with your preferred settings.
+Before you run the bot, rename `config.default.json` to `config.json` and edit it with your preferred settings.
 You can check if your JSON is valid using [jsonlint.com](http://jsonlint.com/)!

 Once you have installed the required dependencies and renamed the config file, you can run the bot!
 Make sure you are in the correct folder and run the following command: